remodlai/Flowise/docs/documentation/handoff/07_file_storage/api_routes.md

   - `isPublic`: Whether the file is publicly accessible (optional, defaults to `false`)
   - `accessLevel`: The access level of the file (optional)
   - `metadata`: Custom metadata for the file (optional, JSON string)
-  - `virtualPath`: Virtual path for organizing files in the UI (optional)
+  - `path_tokens`: Virtual path for organizing files in the UI (optional, array of strings)
   - `name`: Custom name for the file (optional, defaults to the original filename)
   - `contentType`: Custom content type for the file (optional, defaults to the file's MIME type)